hotwired/stimulus/README.md

 }
 ```

 Stimulus continuously watches the page, kicking in as soon as attributes appear or disappear.
-It works with any update to the DOM, regardless of whether it comes from a full page load, a Turbolinks page change, or an Ajax request.
+It works with any update to the DOM, regardless of whether it comes from a full page load, a [Turbo](https://turbo.hotwire.dev) page change, or an Ajax request.
 Stimulus manages the whole lifecycle.

 You can write your first controller in five minutes by following along in the [Stimulus Handbook](https://stimulus.hotwire.dev/handbook/introduction).